dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A0: DCE Master Artifact List
 # Date Created: C1
 # Author: AI Model & Curator
-# Updated on: C11 (Add A8 for Selection Sets feature plan)
+# Updated on: C14 (Add A10 for Metadata Display and A189 for Number Formatting)

 ## 1. Purpose